adambard/learnxinyminutes-docs/solidity.html.markdown

 // There are a few 'function visibility specifiers' that can be placed where 'constant'
 //  is, which include:
 // internal (can only be called by an internal function, not one external to the contract)
-// public - visibile externally and internally
+// public - visible externally and internally
 // private - only visible in the current contract

 // Functions are hoisted (so you can call a function, even if it is declared later) - and you can assign a function to a variable